Ocean and air freight rates and trends for the week of February 21, 2018.

 Want to receive our weekly Market Update via email?
 Subscribe here!

 The February 15 GRI was canceled, and rates from Asia to the U.S. are down slightly this week.
 We expect rates to remain stable or continue decreasing slightly over the next couple of weeks.

 Space is tight this week, due to bookings and rollover from last week.
 After Chinese New Year, space will open up, and carriers will implement blank sailings in an attempt to more closely align supply and demand.

 After a strong start to 2018, the air market is pretty well in balance for Chinese New Year.
 There are no major space constraints to note.

 Air France employees are planning to strike on Thursday, Feb.
 22. The airline is aiming to operate 75% of its flights, which will mean some cancellations and delays.

-Import volume is up and ports are congested -- and, at the same time, capacity has been removed from the market due to the ELD mandate).
+Import volume is up and ports are congested -- and, at the same time, capacity has been removed from the market due to the ELD mandate (which is also contributing to longer transit times).
 On top of that, there’s a significant driver shortage, and trucking companies are struggling with retention.
 Winter weather throws another wrench into the situation.

 Even ocean carriers, who have traditionally secured favorable contracts and rates with trucking companies, are feeling the pinch -- some carriers are increasing their inland tariffs, or shying away from store-door contracts altogether.